-BAGHDAD (AP) — Iraqi officials say two bombs have struck a Sunni mosque north of Baghdad, killing at least seven people and wounding about 30.
+BAGHDAD (AP) — A pair of bombs struck in quick succession outside a Sunni mosque north of Baghdad on Friday, killing at least eight people and wounding more than 30.

 Violence in Iraq has fallen sharply from its peak in 2006 and 2007, but deadly attacks remain common a decade after the U.S.-led invasion.